|

 Djemma el-Fnaa is arguably the most touristy part of Morocco’s most touristy city, Marrakech.
 So it’s no surprise that you might encounter a few scams in the square.
 Nevertheless, I still think it’s the kind of place you have to visit, albeit while having your wits about you.

-One of the most common Moroccan scams in Djemaa el-Fnaa is women “accidentally” spilling ink on your hand, only to offer a full henna hand tattoo to “fix” the situation.
-Once the tattoo is done, the woman will quickly demand between 100 to 200 Moroccan Dirhams, regardless of the tattoo’s quality or whether you even wanted it in the first place.
+Once the tattoo is done, the woman will quickly demand a few hundred Moroccan Dirhams, regardless of the tattoo’s quality or whether you even wanted it in the first place.

-You might also notice men in Djemaa el-Fnaa with exotic animals like snakes and monkeys, which they may suddenly place on unsuspecting tourists, insisting they take a photo.
-As soon as you agree, the men will use your camera or phone to take a picture, then demand a fee that seems much higher than what the brief encounter deserves.
+As soon as you agree, the men will use your camera or phone to take a picture.
+Then, they’ll demand a fee that seems much higher than what the brief encounter deserves.

 How to avoid Djemaa el-Fnaa scams in Morocco

-I personally don’t agree with putting wild animals in these situations, so I recommend staying away from these men full stop.
-However, if you do want to take a photo with a monkey on a chain or half-hypnotised snake, it’s essential to agree on a reasonable price beforehand and then walk away once the deal is done to avoid being asked for more.
+However, if you do want to take a photo with a monkey on a chain or half-hypnotised snake, it’s essential to agree on a reasonable price beforehand.
+Then once the deal is done, walk away to avoid being asked for more.

 If you don’t want a henna tattoo, it’s best to politely refuse any offers and walk away, even if dye has been spilled on you.
-If you do want one, be sure to agree on a price beforehand – I’d suggest typing the price into the calculator on your phone so nobody can claim they “misunderstood” at the end.
+If you do want one, be sure to agree on a price beforehand.
+I’d suggest typing the price into the calculator on your phone so nobody can claim they “misunderstood” at the end.

 Intricate detailing on the walls of Al Attarine Madrasa in Fes, Morocco